MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-challenge/5-enhance-content-creation-collaboration-skills.md

 You should download this report by selecting the following link: [Marketing campaign ideas for Munson's Pickles and Preserves Farm](https://go.microsoft.com/fwlink/?linkid=2268691).

 You now want to streamline communication and idea-sharing between your executive team and representatives from Munson's.
-To do so, use Copilot in Word to analyze this campaign ideas report and create a new report from it titled "Top five marketing campaign ideas to support Munson's Canadian and US expansion."
+To do so, use Microsoft 365 Copilot in Word to analyze this campaign ideas report and create a new report from it titled "Top five marketing campaign ideas to support Munson's Canadian and US expansion."
 This new report should summarize the findings of this marketing campaign ideas report, highlighting key ideas and potential action items.
 The new report should include:

  -  **Summarized key points**.
 To provide an overview of the content, create a summary of the main points and recommendations at the beginning of the report.
  -  **Top five campaign ideas**.
 Review all the campaign ideas and determine the top five ideas that have the greatest potential for impacting Munson's sales and success.